Concurrent Session - Day 2 - Pleiades

 Kayelene is passionate about the prevention of child abuse, sexual exploitation and sexual violence, drawing on over 24 years’ experience of study and law enforcement, investigating sexual crimes, including technology facilitated crimes.
 Kayelene delivers engaging and sought after prevention education workshops to educate, equip and empower children and young people, and to help support parents, carers, educators and other professionals.
 Kayelene believes protecting children from harm is a shared responsibility and she aims to inspire the trusted adults in children’s lives to tackle sometimes challenging topics.

 Kayelene has presented to international audiences and has delivered keynote addresses and workshops at Education, Child Protection, Health, Law Enforcement and Community Services conferences.
 Kayelene has also presented to many primary and secondary school students, government and non-government departments and service providers.

 Kayelene believes protecting children from harm is a shared responsibility and everyone can play a role in the care, safety and protection of children.

-Reducing The Harm: Talking About Children and Pornography
+Education to Reduce Harm: Children and Pornography